lwolflab/IMIP/ReadME.md

 # generate grid
 result = gd.Grid.load_file(configs=grid_configs)
 ```
-Most of the parameters are set to default values when users run the grid generation.
+Most parameters are set to default values when users run the grid generation.
 Users can put the **limited keys and values** in the `grid_configs` dictionary to change the default values.
 The default values are listed above

 ### 2. Turbomole LMO-EDA surface generation